omega-gg/clientVBML/README.md

     clientVBML <backend> <function> <url>

-- backend: The name of the VBML backend.
+    <backend>: The name of the VBML backend.
-- function: The name of the VBML function.
+    <function>: The name of the VBML function.
-- url: The url we want to retrieve.
+    <url>: The url we want to retrieve.

 ## Technology